AIP Pumpkin Pie Bars

 - Pour the filling mixture into the baking pan over the crust and use a spoon or rubber spatula to even out the top.

-- Place in the fridge to set and cool for 3-4 hours.
+- Place in the fridge to set for 3-4 hours.

 Notes